srobledo2021/Robotica_Movil_2324_Blog/README.md

   return centroid
 ```

 The main issue with this code is that it takes much longer to proccess itself, that is why the PIDs are not working the same way as before and the code is really unestable, allowing the car to get out of the track and hit himself.
+Apart from that we could complete a lap in approximately 30 seconds less than before, but this is not good enough, comparing it with all the issues we got.

 [This is the code with the implementation](https://github.com/srobledo2021/Robotica_Movil_2324_Blog/blob/main/source/p2_v3.py)